mshudx/skypeforbusiness-web-demo/README.md

 2. Open `appsettings.json` file
 3. Find the `Authentication:AzureAd:ClientId` and replace the value with the **CLIENT ID** from the [Azure portal Active Directory extension](https://manage.windowsazure.com/@scaleddomains.com#Workspaces/ActiveDirectoryExtension).
 4. Find the `Authentication:AzureAd:ClientSecret` and replace the value with a key created for the application in the Azure AD tenant.
 Under the Keys section, select either a 1 year or 2 year key - the keyValue will be displayed after you save the configuration at the end.
-5. Replace the value of the `Authentication:AzureAd:AADInstance` setting with your Azure AD Tenant's domain name e.g. `contoso.onmicrosoft.com`
+5. Replace the value of the `Authentication:AzureAd:Tenant` setting with your Azure AD Tenant's domain name e.g. `contoso.onmicrosoft.com`
 6. Set the value of `SkypeForBusiness:Version` to a specific value to your app, eg. `s4bdemo/0.0.1`
 7. Set the Skype Web SDK API keys